 DNA microarrays are a powerful tool for the study of complex systems and are being applied to many questions in the biological sciences.
-In particular, the study of human tumors using patterns of gene expression have identified many expression differences that can predict important clinical properties like the propensity to relapse (van't Veer et al. 2002) or the survival outlook for a patient (Sørlie et al., 2001).
-However, a challenge of clinical sample studies is that systematic biases due to different handling procedure are often present.
-Microarray experiments are often performed over many months because sample collection is prospective, with most samples being assayed soon after they are collected.
-Additionally, samples/tumors are collected and processed at different institutions and may be assayed using different microarray print batches or platforms, or using different array hybridization protocols.
+In particular, the study of human tumors using patterns of gene expression have identified many expression differences that can predict important clinical properties like the propensity to relapse (van't Veer et al. 2002) or predict the survival outlook for a patient (Sørlie et al., 2001).
+These types of clinical sample studies are particularly challenging as the microarray experiments are often performed over many months because sample collection is prospective, with most samples being assayed soon after they are collected.
+These studies also have the additional challenge of assaying samples/tumors that are collected and processed at different institutions, and hence, systematic biases due to different handling procedure are typically present in these studies.

-These systematic biases are manifested as differences in gene expression patterns when one set of microarrays is directly compared to a second set of microarrays.
-When using "supervised" statistical analyses, systematic biases show themselves as a subset of genes that tend to be more highly expressed in one set of microarrays versus another, and a concomitant subset of genes that are lower in expression in one set versus the other.
-These biases can typically be identified because they perfectly correlate with nonbiological properties like where the samples were isolated and processed (source bias), or what print batch of microarrays the samples were tested on (batch effect bias).
-As can be expected, these systematic biases compromise the integrity of the data, and are especially troubling in experiments in which many samples are assayed over a long time period as these studies typically get assayed on many different print batches of microarrays.
+For many reasons, different types of systematic biases can be identified within microarray data sets.
+These biases are manifested as differences in gene expression patterns when one set of microarrays is directly compared to a second set of microarrays.
+When using "supervised" statistical analyses, these systematic biases show themselves as a subset of genes that tend to be more "highly expressed" in one set of microarrays versus another, and a concomitant subset of genes that are lower in expression in one set versus the other.
+These biases can typically be identified because they perfectly correlate with non-biological properties like where the samples were isolated and processed (source bias), or what print batch of microarrays the samples were tested on (batch effect).
+As can be expected, these systematic biases compromise the integrity of the data, and are especially troubling in experiments in which many samples are assayed over a long time period as these studies get assayed on many different print batches of microarrays.

-Other researchers have used Singular Value Decompositions (SVD) to correct for systematic biases in a data set of yeast cell cycle experiments (Alter et al., 2000), and to correct for microarray batch bias in a data set containing many soft tissue tumors (Nielsen et al., 2002).
-We present here a new method, called "Distance Weighted Discrimination (DWD)" (Marron and Todd 2002), which can be used to adjust microarray data sets to compensate for systematic biases.
-We examined our previously published breast tumor data sets (Perou et al., 2000 and Sørlie et al., 2001) containing 107 cDNA microarray experiments and identified two distinct experimental biases.
+Others have used Singular Value Decompositions (SVD) to correct for systematic biases in a data set of yeast cell cycle experiments (Alter et al., 2000), and to correct for microarray batch bias in a data set containing many soft tissue tumors (Nielsen et al., 2002).
+We present here a new method, called "Distance Weighted Discrimination (DWD)", (Marron and Todd 2002), which can be used to adjust microarray data sets to compensate for systematic biases.
+We examined our previously published breast tumor data set (Perou et al., 2000 and Sørlie et al., 2001) containing 107 cDNA microarray experiments and identified two distinct experimental biases.
 To evaluate the robustness of this new analysis technique, we applied DWD to this data set and showed a significant reduction in the source bias, and in the microarray batch bias.
-We also present data which suggests that this approach can be used to make adjustments for other systematic biases including across microarray platform effects, which suggests that DWD presents a new and powerful method for adjusting microarray data sets for systematic artifacts.
+We also present data which suggests that this approach can be used to make adjustments for other systemic biases including across platform effects, which suggests that DWD presents a new and powerful method for adjusting microarray data sets for systematic artifacts.